 Darel Cookson is a Lecturer in Psychology at NTU.
-She contributes to teaching on research methods and social psychology Year 1, quantitative research methods in Year 2, and is a personal tutor across all years of the undergraduate course.
-She also supervises both undergraduate and postgraduate research projects.
+She is currently the Associate Course Leader for Psychology Combined Honours and the Module Leader for Year one Module Social and Developmental Psychology 1.
+She also contributes to teaching on research methods, is a personal tutor across all years of the undergraduate course and supervises both undergraduate and postgraduate research projects.

-Darel’s research is focused on belief in conspiracy theories.
-This includes factors associated with why people may endorse conspiracy theories and what the social psychological consequences of harbouring these beliefs may be.
+Darel’s research interests include belief in conspiracy theories.
+For example, factors associated with why people may endorse conspiracy theories and what the social psychological consequences of harbouring these beliefs may be.
 Darel is also specifically interested in anti-vaccine conspiracy beliefs and her research investigates how intervention tools could address these beliefs.

 Darel is active on Twitter and has written for The Conversation.
 Darel also reviews manuscripts for Social Psychology journals, for example, The British Journal of Social Psychology.